You are here

 The aim of the Next Generation activities is to support the University’s diverse researchers to thrive equitably.
 The intention is to support researchers at The Open University, with a special emphasis on the ‘Next Generation’, ie early career researchers and research career trajectories.
 Next Generation includes and extends the Concordat to support the Career Development of Researchers to include all academics at the University who undertake research.
 It also supports institutional commitments such as the Technician Commitment, as well as commitments regarding equity including Athena Swan and the Race Equality Charter.

 The activities have a particular focus on equity.
-In December 2022, UKRI published its updated EDI data and report.
+In December 2022, UKRI published its updated Equality, Diversity and Inclusion (EDI) data and report.
 It is clear, from this report as well as others, that access to, and progression in research careers are differentially experienced depending on individual characteristics of researchers.

 Other key data relating to the national research community

-Only 41 of the 22,000 professors in the UK are Black British women.
+Only 66 of the 23,000 professors in British universities are Black women.

 UKRI’s latest diversity data report shows that the successful award rate for PIs on projects funded by UKRI was lowest for ‘Black and Minority Ethnic’ researchers, for women and for researchers with a declared disability.
 The award rates for these groups were lower than an expected in comparison to the academic population overall (noting that language such as ‘Black and Minority Ethnic’ ‘Black, Asian and Minority Ethnic’ is contested and debated